zackiles/friendly/API-DOCS.md

 #### collapsables
 Type: `String or String Array`

 These are names of properties that will still be included even when this model is collapsed as a child.
-By default, all properties of children are collapsed except the property specified by key.
+By default, all properties of children are collapsed except the property specified by key if it was configured.